 Wolves went extinct in Germany over 150 years ago, but were resettled in the eastern part of the country in 2000.
 Since then, the wolf population has steadily grown in Germany — which has sparked controversy with farmers, who say that their livestock has been attacked.

-On Tuesday, German Chancellor Angela Merkel's conservative alliance in parliament published a position paper on wolf management in which they called for wolves to be allowed to be hunted and to have their "strongly protected" species status to be downgraded.
+On Tuesday, German Chancellor Angela Merkel's conservative alliance in parliament published a position paper on wolf management in which they called for wolves to be allowed to be hunted, suggesting a downgrade to their "strongly protected" species status.